backdrop/backdrop-issues/templates/issue-template--release--minor.md

 ## Pre-release tasks

 - [ ] If this is the Jan 15 release, ensure that the end year in the "All Backdrop code is Copyright..." section towards the bottom of the README.md file has been updated to reflect the new/current year.
-- [ ] Merge minor release commits (assign to quicksketch / serundeputy / herbdool / bwpanda)
+- [ ] Merge commits (assign to quicksketch / herbdool / laryn / hosef)
 - [ ] Move all unfinished issues to the next bug-fix release milestone (assign to klonos / jenlampton / herbdool / quicksketch)
 - [ ] Review all closed issues in milestone: (assign to klonos / jenlampton / stpaultim )
   * Issue titles should include a complete, but very brief summary of the problem.
-  * Issue titles sould be in complete sentences, ending with a period.
+  * Issue titles should be in complete sentences, ending with a period.
   * Bug issue titles should start with `Fix` or `Fixed`,
-  * New fearure issue titles should start with `Add` or `Added`.
+  * New feature issue titles should start with `Add` or `Added`.
   * Each issue should have accurate labels, especially the "type - " labels.
 - [ ] Close the milestone (assign to quicksketch / herbdool / bwpanda)
 - [ ] Draft Release notes (assign to jenlampton / herbdool / quicksketch)